PIWEEK/dwarven-tavern/README.md

 ### Sending a turn

-When we finish to calculate our movements, we have to send a response to the server.
+When we finish calculating our dwarven movements, we have to send a response to the server.
 Our bot's response should look like this:

 ```javascript
 {